-If a motorist fails to secure objects that are inside or on their vehicle, then those loose objects can cause accidents that result in injury or death.
+If a motorist fails to secure objects inside or on their vehicle, those loose objects can cause accidents that result in injury or death.
 If you were injured in such an accident, consider your options for financial recovery.

 Objects May Be an Extension of a Vehicle